-- Where a student is not making expected levels of progress, we will put in place extra support to enable the student to catch up (even if a special educational need has notbeen identified).
+- Where a student is not making expected levels of progress, extra support will be put in place to enable the student to catch up (even if a Special Educational Need has not been identified).
 Types of intervention may include: small group teaching for an identified group of students, Speech and Language sessions, Literacy or Numeracy interventions, Social Skills and Emotional Literacy support. - At times, it may be necessary to consult with outside agencies to receive more specialised expertise.
-Bolder Academy follows the Code of Practice with regard to identifying a student with SEND. - The Academy also follows the graduated approach outlined in the Code of Practice.
-This draws on identification through assessment and, where a need is identified, planning of appropriate support will take place with the parent/carer, the support is then implemented and reviewed.
+Bolder Academy follows the Code of Practice with regard to identifying a student with SEND. - The Academy also follows the Graduated Approach outlined in the SEND Code of Practice.
+Where a need is identified through regular formative and summative assessment, appropriate support is planned and the student's progress is monitored and reviewed.
 The parent/carer is consulted throughout the process.